October 24, 2015

 A healthy diet is a key part of any HIV treatment plan.
 A diet is simply any food and drink that you consume regularly.
 Your diet should give you the nutrients you need to:

-Nutritional guidelines such as the Recommended Dietary Allowance (RDA) are set by the government to let people know how much of each nutrient they need each day to maintain good health.
+Nutritional guidelines such as the US Recommended Dietary Allowance (RDA) are set by the government to let people know how much of each nutrient they need each day to maintain good health.
 However, the RDA does not take into account that HIV infection increases these needs.
-One study showed that HIV+ people needed between 6 and 25 times the RDA of some nutrients.
+One study showed that people living with HIV needed between six and 25 times the RDA of some nutrients.

 With a chronic infection like HIV, your body burns more energy (calories).
 If you are using more than you are bringing in, you may lose weight.
 It is also possible to eat more calories than you are using, and thus gain weight.
 Either way, if you are not eating healthy foods, you can suffer from malnutrition and hurt your health.

-Some HIV+ people need a higher daily calorie intake to prevent weight loss.
+Some people living with HIV need a higher daily calorie intake to prevent weight loss.
 Hunger is not always a reliable guide, because you can feel nauseous or turned off by food, even when you need it.
-If this is case, speak to your health care provider about ways to manage your nausea or stimulate your appetite.
+If this is the case, speak to your health care provider about ways to manage your nausea or stimulate your appetite.

 Carbohydrates are a good source of energy, but can be a problem if you have diabetes.
 They are found in foods like: